Last updated 24th August 2023

 The protocols exist to ensure the large number of events taking place every year are presented to parishes in a fair and manageable format and are promoted through agreed Diocesan channels only.

-If you have questions about this website page please email Diocesan Communications Manager, Ronnie Semley, at firstname.lastname@example.org
+If you have questions about this website page please email the Diocesan Communications Manager, Ronnie Semley at firstname.lastname@example.org

 - Official channels: Events publicised in our official communications channels (* see below) must be related to the mission and work of the Diocese in some way; and particularly Vision 2026 Healthy Churches Transforming Communities and its aim of being witnesses, growing leaders and making disciples for Jesus Christ.

 - Individual emails: It is not possible to send events separately to parishes away from our official channels using bespoke email distribution lists because ...

 - ... it is against GDPR regulations in relation to the appropriate use of personal data to circulate material in this way - please do not ask Diocesan officers to do this and, if you are a Diocesan officer, please do not do so either on request or proactively yourself.
 Use our official channels.

 - ... it would create unacceptable levels of ‘inbox clutter’ for clergy and parish officers.

 - Non-Diocesan events: Our churches and church halls provide venues for countless events organised by many other organisations during an average year but - we are sorry - it is simply not possible to promote those events in our official channels for obvious reasons.
 If you ask us our answer will have to be no. If we said yes to one we would have to say yes to all.